 Accessible to All

 One of the main motivations behind our involvement in the creation and distribution of OER is to ensure educational materials are accessible to all students, no matter where they are in the world and regardless of their economic status.
 The rising cost of textbooks creates a substantial barrier to learning for many students, locally as well as in developing regions.
-OER projects, such as the Open Textbook project at BCcampus bring high quality learning materials to students around the world, creating opportunities for all who want to learn.
+OER projects, such as BCcampus Open Education bring high quality learning materials to students around the world, creating opportunities for all who want to learn.